 I am finding working with paint really exciting & feel this element of my practice will develop further.
 Metalwork is obviously a restricted palette of colours so the possibilities of paint really inspire me.
 After 30 years of making I am looking to move into a slightly different direction & I am certain that concentrating on painting will also become a tool for designing & creating my metalwork & work in its own right.

-We have three outlets for my work in St Ives, our own retail space within the Drill Hall, I’m a member of Back Road Artworks & exhibit regularly at the St Ives Arts Club.
+We have three outlets for my work in St Ives, our own retail space on Island Square, I’m a member of Back Road Artworks & exhibit regularly at the St Ives Arts Club.
 I am also a member of the Guild of Ten in Truro, a cooperative established in the 1970s.
 I also exhibit with the Cornwall Crafts Association at Trelissick.